jofas/blog/content/002-first-time-running/index.md

 The calmness stayed a little longer, but without the high my body made me aware of what I had done.
-While I expected discomfort in certain spots&mdash;most notably my feet, which did not disappoint with their exquisite soreness making me limp for three days&mdash;there were unexpected parts of my organism feeling strange as well.
+While I expected discomfort in certain spots&mdash;most notably my feet, which did not disappoint with their exquisite soreness causing me a limp&mdash;there were unexpected parts of my organism feeling strange as well.
 My immune system went into complete overdrive and my nose was stuffy all night.
 I could also feel that my body temperature was higher than usual when I was lying in bed, like I had a slight fever.